mojohammer/getdataproject/CODEBOOK.md

-Data Dictionary for tidysummary.txt file.
+##Data Dictionary for tidysummary.txt file.

+###Overview
 The file is a comma separated file.
 Note that several columns represent values in an x, y, or z direction.
 These columns are grouped together in the following descriptions.
 For example, accmeanx, accmeany and accmeanz will be shown as accmeanx,y,z.
 Columns 3-42 are time measurements.
-Columns 43-end are Fast Fourier Transform (FFT) measurements.
+Columns 43-68 are Fast Fourier Transform (FFT) measurements.

 1       subject
             numeric value of anonymous subject 1..30
 2       activity
             character value denoting activity